lidstromberg/session/README.md

 (See [Google Application Credentials])

 #### Private/Public Certs for JWT
-If you want to run the authcore tests or the example implementations, then you will also require RSA certs for the [jwt-go] tokens.
+If you want to run the authcore tests or the example implementations, then you will also require RSA certs for the [jwt] tokens.
 See [keypair] for details on how these are used.

 #### Google Cloud Platform Requirements
 If you intend to use GCP datastore as your backend, then you will require: